lynn/lynn.github.io/readme.txt

 ##lynn but with more syringes.

 Consider this a very light rule!
-I obviously won't mind if you idly chat about hormones in here.
-Just be aware that ##edef exists, for heavier pharma nerd talk.
+I obviously won't mind if you idly chat about hormones or meds you take in here.
+Just be aware that ##edef exists, for heavier pharma nerd talk that may arise.